MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/chaseable-tile-notifications.md

 ---
-Description: Use chaseable tile notifications to find out what your app displayed on its Live Tile when the user clicked it.
+description: Use chaseable tile notifications to find out what your app displayed on its Live Tile when the user clicked it.
 title: Chaseable tile notifications ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
 label: Chaseable tile notifications